FWDekker/fo4vr-modlist/README.md

 > Make sure [FRIK](https://www.nexusmods.com/fallout4/mods/53464) remains disabled until you have exited the vault.

 > [!WARNING]
+> On the right-hand side of MO2, under the tab "Plugins", check that
-> Check that all .esp files are actually activated.
+> Check that all `.esp` files are actually activated.
 > Additionally, sort your load order one more time, just to be sure.

+> [!NOTE]
+> In MO2, in the list of plugins, some mods will be crossed out (with ~~strikethrough~~).
+> This is just MO2's weird way of informing you that it's a textures-only mod.
+> Ignore the strikethrough, but keep the mod enabled.

 You should now have a good selection of mods from the previous selection installed.
 You should have installed all required mods, probably several recommended mods, and maybe some optional mods.